Every Little Detail on How to Use Positive Reinforcement To Empower Your Child

-It can be effective, though.
 So I want to give you one quick example of how to do this in case you are facing a behavior situation where this may be applicable.

-Consequences or punishment really isn’t necessary for this.
+Consequence or punishment isn’t necessary for this.

 Come back here later to read how to come up with effective consequences for your child.

-Instead, like the song, you can accentuate the positive and eliminate the negative.
+Instead; you can accentuate the positive and eliminate the negative.

 You can see how this takes calm, consistent, and stoic parenting to accomplish.

 It will serve you well.

-What’s important to understand is; to be successful using positive reinforcement to change behavior, there must be an opposite truth.
+What’s important to understand is; to be successful in using positive reinforcement to change behavior, there must be an opposite truth.

-In short, everything is a privilege to be earned.
-If that’s not the case, take steps to reset the dynamic of entitlement first, then watch how fantastic positive reinforcement strategy can impact your parenting.
+If necessary, take steps to reset the dynamic of entitlement first, then watch how fantastic positive reinforcement strategy can impact your parenting.

 When mastered, no limits remain to the great habits and behaviors you can train!